rajeevbk/real-time-cloud-native-chat-server/README.md

 ## To Do

-- [ ] Initialize Spring Boot project structure
+- [x] Initialize Spring Boot project structure
+- [x] Containerize application dependencies
+- [ ] Create Interoperable Auth service that handles user federation (Will support Keycloak out of the box)
 - [ ] Set up Cassandra integration for message persistence
 - [ ] Implement WebSocket endpoints for real-time chat
 - [ ] Integrate Redis for caching and pub/sub
 - [ ] Add RabbitMQ for message queuing and delivery
 - [ ] Write REST APIs for user and chat management
 - [ ] Write Haskell scripts for message filtering, use in Spring service
-- [ ] Containerize the application using Docker
 - [ ] Create Kubernetes manifests for deployment
 - [ ] Add unit and integration tests
 - [ ] Write documentation for setup and usage